 Fanning Hall is a modern building.
 The dining room is large and attractive, amply able to care for the whole college group.
-The kitchen equipment is of the latest design.
 The service is under the supervision of trained and experienced dietitians.
-The excellent equipment makes possible the serving of wholesome meals at economical prices and in pleasant surroundings.
+The excellent facility makes possible the serving of wholesome meals at economical prices and in pleasant surroundings.